n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Mailchimp/README.md

 ## Example Usage

 This workflow demonstrates creating a new member for a list.
 You can also [find Mailchimp workflows on this website](https://n8n.io/integrations/n8n-nodes-base.mailchimp).
-This example usage workflow would use the following two nodes.
+This example usage workflow uses the following two nodes.

 - [Start](../../core-nodes/Start)
 - Mailchimp